manolitto/openvlex2/README.md

 #### Key features:

 - **Extend** the tile sets you already have.
-OpenVLex is **NOT another tile locking system**, but serves to make Magnetic/OpenLOCK tiles even more versatile.
+OpenVLex is **NOT yet another tile locking system**, but serves to make Magnetic/OpenLOCK tiles even more versatile.

-- Magnetic bases are cool and practical, but not as versatile and not as solidly clipping together as Triplex parts: With OpenVLex you can **choose the right tile locking system "just in time"**.
+- Magnetic bases are cool and handy, but not as versatile and not as solidly clipping together as Triplex parts: With OpenVLex you can **choose the right tile locking system "just in time"**.

 - Large overhanging (upper) floors clipped together are not always as solid as they need to be.
 With OpenVLex you can build **rock solid upper floors** even with tiny 1x1 wall or corner pieces on up to 8x8 bases (or even larger if your printer is capable).